goytoom/goytoom.github.io/index.md

 - Abdurahman, S., Osborne, M., Trager, J., Omrani, A., Dehghani, M. (2022).
 Fighting Fire with Fire: How groups incentivize incivility on social media platforms.
 Psychology of Technology

 ## Current Projects
-- **Testing Psychological Theories with Generative Agents:** Using multi-agent simulations and LLMs to model social dynamics and evaluate psychological theories.
 - **Moral Values and Decision-Making:** Investigating how context, categorization, concept representations, and reward-based learning shape moral judgments and behavior.
 - **Status and Norms in Online Platforms:** Studying when groups punish or reward norm violations such as aggression and incivility, and how these dynamics influence online discourse.